ThomasForselius/project-1/README.md

 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - CSS validation was done by using the following website:
 - HTML validation was done by using the following website:
-- Responsive validation was done by using the following website: [Am I responsive](http://ami.responsivedesign.is/)

-### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site